Puglia, Italy. Sunset scenery Polignano a Mare

 • Safety: Polignano a Mare generally feels safe.
 However, as in any popular tourist spot, it’s wise to be mindful of your belongings, particularly in crowded areas.

-What to See and Do in Polignano a Mare
+Best Things to Do in Polignano a Mare

 Arco Marchesale, Old Town, Polignano a mare